milahu/female-animals-with-long-head-hair/readme.md

 <blockquote>

-generate an image of two animals (female on the left side and male on the right side), with realistic style, in a natural setting, with an image aspect ratio of 16:9, the female with long head hair (like a human female with long head hair), the male with short head hair.
+generate an image of two ANIMALS
+(female on the left and male on the right), with realistic style, in a natural setting, with an image aspect ratio of 16:9, the female ANIMAL with long head hair (with hair like a female human), the male ANIMAL with short head hair.

 </blockquote>